A run-down of Barcelona barrios (neighborhoods)

 One question I get a lot is “Where should I live in Barcelona?” to which my answer is: It depends.
 It depends on your lifestyle, what you are willing to pay, and which conveniences you need and the inconveniences you are willing to put up with.
 Do you want cheap rent?
 A swanky pad?
 To be in the middle of the action? peace and quiet?
 Barcelona offers everything you are looking for and they are all in different areas.

-Note: If you are looking for short term accommodation–a couple of weeks to a couple of months–check out my short term accommodation resources.
+Note: If you are looking for short term accommodation–a couple of weeks to a couple of months–check the short term accommodation resources.
+If you’d like to look immediately for long term accommodation, including shared flats or student housing, check the long term rentals map page.

 So let’s begin our tour with the city center, AKA Ciutat Vella, which is probably where your first place will be, and is comprised of four barrios: